Search in medicinals

 Scab ; lichen;damp sores .

-Dosage & Method: Oral: 6–9g in decoctions.
+Dosage and method: Oral: 6–9g in decoctions.
 If used fresh, 15–30g may be used.
 It can also be applied externally.

 Warnings: Because this agent is toxic, it should not be used continuously and should not be used in excessive dosages.